relsayed80672005/Team101---Levels-1-5-submission/docs/lab-instructions.md

 4. Run the tests and identify defects.
 5. Fix the implementation defects.
 6. Keep each fix protected by a regression test.

+Before fixing a defect, first write a test that demonstrates the defect.

 ## Levels